vuestorefront/vue-storefront/packages/core/docs/commercetools/enterprise/use-wishlist.md

 - `getWishlistItemPrice` - returns product's price from wishlist.

-- `getWishlistItemQty` - returns the quantity of a product which is on the wishlist.
+- `getWishlistItemQty` - returns the quantity of a product that is on the wishlist.

 - `getWishlistItemAttributes` - returns product variant attribute chosen by its name.